MAKArcti/docs-2_GOSH/docs/working-with-gosh/docker-extension.md

 The green indicator in the top right corner means that the SMV smart contracts are not currently processing any new votes.
 It turns red when the SMV contracts are busy.

 Once you have made a decision, vote for the proposal with your tokens.
-Vote registration can take a bit of time.&#x20;
+Vote registration can take a bit of time.

 !!! info
     As per the rules of Soft Majority Voting, to have a proposal approved early, you need at least 50% of the total supply of tokens in the repository + 1 token used to vote for the proposal.